 November 15th: The Weimar government issues the Rentenmark, a new currency backed by industrial property and pegged to the gold standard (one Rentenmark = $US4.20).

-November 23rd: Outraged by the government’s actions the previous month, the SPD leaves the coalition, forcing the resignation of the chancellor, Gustav Stresemann.
+November 23rd: Outraged by the government’s actions the previous month, the Social Democratic Party (SPD) leaves the coalition, forcing the resignation of the chancellor, Gustav Stresemann.
 He remains in the cabinet as foreign minister.

 December 17th: German physicians report a new form of mental illness, allegedly caused by the 1923 hyperinflation.
 Dubbed ‘zero stroke’, its sufferers spend their time writing endless rows of zeros or engaging in difficult mathematics calculations.